PascalLesage/bw2-database-preaggregator/docs/source/setup_project.rst

 Introduction
 ------------------

+Setting things up to use ``bw2preagg`` is done through a single function, ``setup_project``, which is imported in the namespace with ``from bw2preagg import *``.
-The ``setup_project`` does multiple things to  ready your system for sample generation:
+This function does multiple things to ready your system for sample generation:

    - if required, sets up a brightway2 :term:`project`.
 To use an existing project, simply pass ``overwrite_project=False``
    - if required, import an ecoinvent database from ecoSpold files.
 To use an existing imported LCI database, simply pass